 Location: 37.397N 25.264E

-Delos was a famous island because of its central position in the Aegean Sea, halfway between Athens and Asia Minor.
-As the birthplace of Apollo, it was a holy place, and it was also a large emporium.
+Delos was a famous island because of its central position in the southern Aegean Sea, halfway between Athens and Asia Minor.
+As the birthplace of Apollo (and Artemis), it was a holy place.
+It became the headquarters of the 5th c.
+BC Delian League, and it also became a large emporium (Constantakopoulou, 2017).

 Thucydides (History of the Peloponnesian War, Book 3, Chap.
 104, 426 BC) tells this story: